LV2 LiteView2

 Private Sub m_lv_WebMessageReceived(ByVal message As String, ByVal source As String)

-' JS posted back — decode via JSON engine, never call JsonGetValue here
+' JS posted back — never call JsonGetValue / pool methods directly here.

 m_LastMessage = message